YoungY620/all-in-one-microservice/README.md

 ## Usage

-### Skywalking serice observation
+### Skywalking sevice observation

 [Details about Skywalking java agent configure](http://skywalking.apache.org/docs/main/v8.6.0/en/setup/service-agent/java-agent/readme/)

-The agents are in `./<module folder>/agent/` , you can config your own Skywalking OAP host and port.
+The agents are in `./<module folder>/agent/` , you can config your own Skywalking host and port.

 You can also change the `Makefile` to choose your own java agent.